marronjo/acl-bug/README.md

-# acl-bug
-Reproduce access control bug from cofhe-mock-contracts
+Reproduce ACL error in cofhe-mock-contracts